An experiential approach to honors education

 - Spring semester: Engagement Lab

 Explore the three program pathways: community engagement; research and creative activity; and leadership.
-Complete a total of four curricular and co-curricular experiences in any of the honors pathways.
+Complete a total of four curricular and co-curricular experiences.

-Complete a total of four curricular and co-curricular experiences, focusing on a particular pathway in preparation for the fourth-year capstone.
+Complete a total of four curricular and co-curricular experiences in preparation for the fourth-year capstone.

 OHIO Honors Capstone Experience